-A stage of open space planning should be a consideration of context, including heritage.
+A stage of the planning of open space should be a consideration of context, including heritage.
 This encourages learning about the traditional uses for certain areas within the city and using these ideas to feed into the conceptual design of space.
 An example is how buildings were designed to emphasise parts of the street network.